 Friends Family This Is Not Your Divorce!

-But there is a fine line between being the supportive friend or family member and trying to drive the entire process to the detriment of your friend.
+But there is a fine line between being a supportive friend or family member and trying to drive the entire process to the detriment of your friend.
 Supportive friends almost instinctively will talk negatively about their loved one’s spouse because they feel this is how to protect their friend.
 They may urge their friend to seek a “shark” attorney and to go all out and punish their spouse for his/her wrongdoing.
-Somehow we think this will make our friend feel better by witnessing our undying devotion to them.
+Somehow we think this will make our friends feel better by witnessing our undying devotion to them.

-Instead, the divorcing party needs their loved ones to act as a calm, centered presence in their lives that they can depend on to feel in control and loved.
+Instead, the divorcing party needs their loved ones to act like a calm, centered presence in their lives that they can depend on to feel in control and loved.
 They can do this by helping their friends to think clearly and assisting them in finding the right professionals from mediators to therapists.
 Helping with day to day like dinner or babysitting are wonderful ways to contribute as well.
 Empathize with all of the emotions they are going through but try not to add fuel to the fire because that will only hurt your friend in the long run.

 Contact divorceharmony.com for more information.